Adani partners used offshore funds to invest in its shares, alleges report

 “When the company buys its own shares above 75%… it’s not just illegal, but it’s share price manipulation,” Agarwal added.
 “This way the company [creates] artificial scarcity, and thus increases its share value – and thus its own market capitalisation.”

-On January 24, Hindenburg Research, in a report alleged that the Adani Group was pulling off the “largest con in corporate history”.
-Hindenburg claimed that the Adani Group has been involved in accounting fraud, improper use of tax havens, and money laundering.
+On January 24, Hindenburg Research in a report alleged that the Adani Group was pulling off the “largest con in corporate history”.
+Hindenburg claimed that the conglomerate has been involved in accounting fraud, improper use of tax havens, and money laundering.

-The Adani Group has rejected these allegations but the report still pummeled the stocks of the conglomerate’s listed companies.
+The Adani Group had rejected these allegations but the report still pummeled the stocks of the conglomerate’s listed companies.

 In May, an expert panel constituted by the Supreme Court to oversee investigations into the Adani Group had said that prima facie it was not possible to conclude whether there had been any regulatory failure in the case.